thanosqr/tenbitbyte.hakyll/posts/2012-08-22-logic-vs-function.markdown

 ---
-title: Functional and Logic programming differences
+title: Functional and logic programming differences
 short_title: Logic vs Function
+status: ready
 ---

 When I was first introduced to logic programming it was hard to pinpoint how exactly it was different compared to functional programming.